Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 );

-// It writes to stdout and corrupts the JSON-RPC stream
+// It writes to stdout, the same pipe the JSON-RPC stream uses, and corrupts it.

 const transport = new StdioServerTransport();